 Power Systems

-Power systems on cruising boats have gotten complicated with all the lithium battery debates, inverter sizing questions, and charging source options flying around.
-As someone who has rebuilt the entire electrical system on a 42-foot trawler from scratch, I learned everything there is to know about designing a power system that actually works for extended cruising.
+Power systems on cruising boats have evolved with all the lithium battery debates, inverter sizing questions, and charging source options flying around.
+As someone who has rebuilt the entire electrical system on a 42-foot trawler from scratch, I picked up the practical knowledge of designing a power system that actually works for extended cruising.
 Today, I will share it all with you.

 When I first started cruising seriously, I had a vague idea that I needed “enough batteries” and “some way to charge them.”
 That lasted about two weeks before I was running the generator five hours a day and still watching my voltage sag every evening.
 The problem wasn’t any single component — it was that nothing was sized or integrated properly.
 A boat’s power system is exactly that: a system.
 Every piece has to work with every other piece, or the whole thing underperforms.